 Originated in 2003, this endowment has been used to supplement general acquisition funds for the purchase of design and decorative books for the Cooper-Hewitt, National Design library.

-The Nancy E. Gwinn and John Y. Cole Endowment fund was established in 2003 by Nancy E. Gwinn, current director of the Smithsonian Libraries, and her husband, John Y. Cole, Director of the Center for the Book at the Library of Congress.
-Nancy established this endowment to support interns undertaking various projects among the many departments at the Smithsonian Libraries.
+Nancy E. Gwinn, current director of the Smithsonian Libraries, and her husband, John Y. Cole, Director of the Center for the Book at the Library of Congress, created this named endowment in 2003.
+The Nancy E. Gwinn and John Y. Cole Endowment supports interns undertaking various projects among the many departments at the Smithsonian Libraries.

 The Rollyn Osterweis Krichbaum Memorial Program Fund for the Public Understanding of African Art and Culture

-In 2012 Ruth Selig, a longtime staff member at the Smithsonian, established a permanent endowment in memory of her identical twin sister, dedicated to educational and scholarly programming, scholars’ residencies, and exhibitions organized by the African art library.
+In 2012 Ruth Selig, a longtime staff member at the Smithsonian, committed to a permanent endowment in memory of her identical twin sister, dedicated to educational and scholarly programming, scholars’ residencies, and exhibitions organized by the Warren M. Robbins Library in the National Museum of African Art.

-In 1993, the Smithsonian Libraries created the S. Dillon Ripley Library Endowment to celebrate the 80th birthday of one of the Smithsonian’s greatest leaders.
+In 1993, the Smithsonian Libraries instituted the S. Dillon Ripley Library Endowment to celebrate the 80th birthday of one of the Smithsonian’s greatest leaders.

 Dr. F. Christian Thompson, past Smithsonian Libraries Advisory Board member and a research entomologist for the United States Department of Agriculture, established the Smithsonian Libraries Endowment for Serials and Acquisitions in 2000.